 Most Recent Interviews

-- Where Elev8 currently is in the capital-raising process
+[36:24] Where Hyasynth Bio currently is in the capital-raising process

 Matthew Kind: Hi, I'm Matthew Kind.
-Every Monday look for a fresh new episode where I'll take you behind the scenes and interview of the insiders that are shaping the rapidly evolving cannabis industry.
-Learn more at cannainsider dot com, that's C-A-N-N-A insider.com.
+Every Monday, look for a fresh new episode where I'll take you behind the scenes and interview the insiders that are shaping the rapidly evolving cannabis industry.
+Learn more at cannainsider.com.
+That's C-A-N-N-A insider dot com.
 Now here's your program.